 CHAPTER ONE – THE CONSTRUCTION OF THE SERVICE CHARGE CLAUSE

 The drafting of a service charge clause is paramount.
-Even though residential service charges are subject to statutory controls, the service charge clause still needs to be appropriately drafted.
+Unlike residential service charges, commercial service charges are not subject to statutory controls and the service charge clause needs to be appropriately drafted.
 A Court will look at the wording of the lease as a starting point for dealing with most disputes.
 In addition, a badly drafted service charge clause can lead to numerous disputes regarding interpretation which could be avoided.

 The main elements of a service charge clause